Skip to content

 The card hold is a proven mechanism, used for decades by the hospitality and car rental industries.
 With Holdyy, it is now accessible to all property owners and vacation rental managers.

-Create your free account and discover how bank pre-authorization can permanently replace your deposit checks.
+Set up your Holdyy account and discover how card pre-authorization can permanently replace your deposit checks.